HumbertoChiesi/ETL-gmaps-atractions/README.md

 ## Embeddings Generation:
 From the comments of each Google Maps places extracted, keywords are extracted using the TF-IDF statistical measure.

-Then, for each place, the text containing all the keywords is of the place is used to obtain embeddings using the BERTimbau* model.
+Then, for each place, the text containing all the keywords of the place is used to obtain embeddings using the BERTimbau* model.

 ## Recommendation Process:
 Upon receiving an input text, an embedding is generated using the BERTimbau* model.